aritrag281/Aritra_Ghosh_21BCE2550/README.md

 Designed a web-based real-time strategy game using Flask, Flask-SocketIO, and SQLAlchemy, enabling users to log in, play, and track moves with real-time updates through a server-client architecture.Developed a web client with interactive features, including clickable character pieces, valid move indicators, and move history logging, utilizing websockets for seamless communication with the server. **Implemented an AI opponent capable of playing the game using basic strategy, integrating machine learning algorithms to enhance gameplay and provide a challenging experience for users**

+Bonus Features Implemented
+2. Implement a dynamic team composition feature:
+○ Allow players to choose their team composition at the start of each game.
+○ Ensure the game logic can handle any combination of character types.
+3. Add a spectator mode for other clients to watch ongoing games.
+4. Implement a chat feature for players to communicate during the game.
+5. Create an AI opponent that can play the game using basic strategy

 ## Setup

 1. **Clone the repository:**